Configuration

 - Base timeout: 60 seconds minimum, 600 seconds maximum

-- Factors considered: prompt length, number of images, expected output length
+- Factors: prompt length, image presence/count, expected output tokens

 - Formula: